-There are no longer types of autism and sensory autism was never one of the types.
-Autism is a range, called a spectrum disorder.
-Nonetheless, it is important to know that some of the difficulties caused by the autism can be sensory.
-In fact, two specific types of sensory impairments have been added to the criteria used to diagnose autism; hypersensitivity and hyposensitivity.
-However, not all people with autism one of these two types of sensory issues.
+Furthermore, sensory autism was never one of the types, although it is a term used.
+Nonetheless, it is important to know that sensory differences are often part of autism.
+In fact, the diagnostic criteria for autism include mention of two sensory impairments.
+Specifically, hypersensitivity and hyposensitivity.
+However, not all people with autism have one of these two types of sensory issues.
 In addition, sensory issues are more complex than just these two.
-Let’s dive deeper into sensory autism as there is a lot to share.
+So, let’s dive into sensory autism.

-Like with autism, there are many different words used to describe sensory, and that can be confusing.
-There are more than five senses that most people commonly name.
-Those five senses are what you see, hear, taste, touch and smell.
-However, you also have a sense of movement (called proprioception) and sense of balance (call your vestibular sense) and finally an eighth sense called interoception.
-Interoception is your sense of internal organs and being hungry, thirsty, breathing or having to go to the bathroom.
+As with autism, there are many different words to describe sensory.
+Furthermore, there are more than five senses.
+Those five senses are what you see, hear, taste, touch, and smell.
+However, you have more than five senses.
+The less known sense include your sense of movement (called proprioception), your sense of balance (called your vestibular sense) and your sense of internal organs (called interoception).
+Examples of interoception include your sense of hunger, thirst, or the need to go to the toilet.

 Sensory autism definitions:

 - Over-responsive, responds too much to sensory input. i.e. jerks away from a pat on the back.

 - Under-responsive, responds too little to sensory input. i.e. is not aware of bumping into something.

 - Avoids sensory input or experiences. i.e. someone who does not like noisy, busy, bright places.